Tech-at-DU/React-Redux-Tetris-Tutorial/P08-Actions-and-Reducers/readme.md

 }
 ```

-The slice defines actions that can trigger changes to this slice of state.
+The slice defines actions that can trigger changes to a slice of state.
 Actions are things that can happen in your app that make changes to state.
 For example, actions might be things like:

 - `play` - sets `isRunning` to `true`
 - `pause` - sets `isRunning` to `false`
 - `moveLeft` - Adds 1 to `x`
 - `moveRight` - subtracts 1 from `x`

-And last, the slice defines reducers that are triggered by actions and makes actual changes to state returning the updated state in the process.
+And last, the slice defines reducers that are triggered by actions and make actual changes to state returning the updated state in the process.

-Reducers are functions that receive the state object, make changes to that object and return the updated state.
+Reducers are functions that receive the state object and an action, make changes to state, and return the updated state.

-Let's implement the ideas above in the code.
+Let's implement the ideas above in code.
 Create a new folder: `src/features`.

 Create a new file: `src/features/gameSlice.js`.